JoanNjoki/Autolib-data-analysis/README.md

 * Numpy
 ---
 ## Project Description
->The provided dataset is a daily aggregation, by date and postal code, of the number of events on the Autolib network (car-sharing and recharging).
+> Carrying out a hypothesis test using blue car as the variable.
+The dataset used in this hypothesis is from the Autolib network that has a daily aggregation, according to date and postal code.

 ---
 ## Featured Notebooks
 >Google Collaboratory Notebook